neos/neos-development-collection/TYPO3.Media/Documentation/ThumbnailPresets.rst

 Introduction
 ------------

-Thumbnail presets allows thumbnails to be easily reused to reduce the amount of generated thumbnails.
+Thumbnail presets allows thumbnails to be easily reused to reduce the amount of rendered thumbnails.

 Configuration
 -------------